GridGain-Demos/ignite-machine-learning-demo/README-INTERACTIVE.md

 The code in this package runs the ML Pipeline in data generation and Model building steps in the background, and then when you get to the Predictive step will stop and ask you to enter in a number to use for "new" transactions that need to have predictive values assigned.
 For this first version of the demo it will simply save both the predicted and the "actual" (which in this case is just a hidden value already provided but will be ignored)

-NOTE: See comments in com.gg.batch programs for ML Pipeline configuration settings
+NOTE: See comments in org.gridgain.demo.batch programs for ML Pipeline configuration settings

 NOTE: this code produces a single large status file with all of the steps and timestamps saved.
 It will be overwritten each time you run this unless you change the file prefix in the [<path>/config/MLPLProperties.txt] file